wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 The project has been tested on ClearPass 6.9.13 and BigIP 14.1.4.6.

 Your updated troubleshooting section provides some more helpful details.
 Here's a refined version:

+## Version History

+- **1.3**: Simplified and improved logging, enhanced error handling, added the ability to specify any decryption key file, and fixed minor bugs.
+- **1.2.1**: Moved MIN_LOG_LEVEL and LOGGING variables to be configured by the monitor.
+Enabled logging by setting LOGGING to true or specifying a valid MIN_LOG_LEVEL.
+- **1.2**: Added password encryption and improved PID management, error detection, and cleanup.
+- **1.1**: Initial published version with cleartext passwords and limited logging.

 # Troubleshooting